 According to the review, President Trump will go beyond Obama’s modernisation of the US strategic and non-strategic arsenal, including upgrading the 150 ‘tactical’ nuclear weapons deployed throughout Europe.
 Despite the destructive force of these low yield B-61 gravity bombs – each more than ten times more powerful than the bomb that destroyed Hiroshima –President Trump plans to develop new low-yield sea-launched ballistic missiles and sea-launched nuclear cruise missiles to respond to the threat of Russia.

-Smaller yield nuclear weapons with increased accuracy as destabilising.
+Smaller yield nuclear weapons with increased accuracy are destabilising.
 They make nuclear weapons more usable, as they would theoretically cause fewer indiscriminate civilian casualties.
 This gives opportunities and incentives to use nuclear weapons in wider set of conflict scenarios.

 The Review argues that these developments do not enable ‘nuclear warfighting’ or ‘lower the nuclear threshold,’ but rather increase it ‘by convincing the adversary that even limited use of nuclear weapons will be more costly.’
 But it is difficult to see how preparing to use nuclear weapons to control a conflict is not preparing to use nuclear weapons in a war.
 Indeed, the NPR vaguely expands the remit of nuclear weapons to deter against new scenarios such as ‘non-nuclear strategic attacks,’ and ‘new forms of aggression.’